ARTICLE I - MEMBERSHIP

 Any reference to the male gender in these bylaws shall be construed to mean either male or female gender.

 For the purposes of these bylaws, all references to days shall mean calendar days unless otherwise stated to mean business days.

 For the purposes of these bylaws, all references to written notice shall mean notice can be provided by mail or electronically delivered.

 SECTION 1.
 Amendment of Bylaws.

-These bylaws may be altered, amended or repealed by the members at any regular or special meeting, provided the notice of such meeting shall include a copy of the language of the proposed alteration, amendment or repeal (for purposes of this Article XII, the term “amendment” shall include the amendment of an existing bylaw, the repeal of an existing bylaw, and the adoption of a new bylaw).
+These bylaws may be altered, amended or repealed by the members at any regular or special meeting, provided the notice of such meeting shall include either: (1) a copy of the language of the proposed alteration, amendment or repeal; (2) a description of where the proposed alteration, amendment, or repeal is posted; or (3) a method for requesting a copy of the proposed alteration, amendment, or repeal (for purposes of this Article XII, the term “amendment” shall include the amendment of an existing bylaw, the repeal of an existing bylaw, and the adoption of a new bylaw).

 SECTION 2.
 Procedure for Amending Bylaws.